antvis/G6/docs/api/nodeEdge/Item.en.md

 order: 0
 ---

-Item is the object of node / edge G6.
+Item is the object of node / edge in G6.

 ## Update